Fangral/noteshare/README.md

 > To enter commands, you need to go to the appropriate folder with the server or client part

-> MySQL must be installed on the machine
+> MySQL must be installed and started on the machine

 For install needs package  use command:
 ```bash